THE

 less emotional, in fact.
 As the

-Na/K ratio approaches about 1 during correction on a nutritional balancing
+Na/K ratio approaches about 1 during correction on a development program, the

-program, the traumas may surface, causing more feelings of anger, depression or
+traumas may surface, causing more feelings of anger, depression or others as

 For more, please read the